 SUNY Oneonta’s Common Read advances diversity by encouraging students to examine and better understand topics such as equity, inclusion, and personal history through many lenses.
-It aims to further infuse cultural literacy into our academic program by asking all incoming freshmen to read a diversity-related book, which then is discussed in fall courses across several disciplines.
+It aims to further infuse cultural literacy into our academic program by asking the campus community to read a diversity-related book, which then is discussed in fall courses across several disciplines.

 Akhtar will deliver the 2019 Mills Distinguished Lecture on Sept.
 23, 2019 at 7 p.m.
 The event will take place in the Dewar Arena at the Alumni Field House.

 The Mills Distinguished Lectureship is named to honor the memory of Professor Albert Mills and his wife, Helena.
 Their bequest to the College at Oneonta Foundation led to the establishment in 1988 of a fund to bring prominent speakers to our campus.